Wandalen/wTesting/doc/version.eng/tutorial/Help.md

 The test suite can have a `verbosity` option.
 In this case, the value set in the test suite has a priority over the run option.

-The `tst .imply verbosity:5 path/to/dir` command prints a more detailed test report by displaying information about test checks.
+The `tst .imply verbosity:5 .run path/to/dir` command prints a more detailed test report by displaying information about test checks.
 By default, information about the test checks is not displayed.

 ##### Run option `importanceOfNegative`